Page updated 21st November 2013

 Private, F J Hettish, Devonshire Regiment, 1 July 1916.

-is thought that the gate had wooden doors and a simple pitched roof.
-A
+is thought that the gate also had a simple pitched roof before a

 was demolished in the Spring of 1813 and a certain Thomas Matthews paid